How the Doobie Brothers Lost Their Comeback Momentum on ‘Brotherhood’

 The professional songwriters included Jerry Lynn Williams, who had penned hits for Eric Clapton ("Forever Man," "Pretending," "Running on Faith") and Survivor's Jim Peterik.
 Veteran producer and engineer Rodney Mills (who had worked with Lynyrd Skynyrd and 38 Special) delivered a clean, layered production with a big snare drum sound and synthesizers.

-But that was part of the problem.
+That was part of the problem.
 "The Doctor" may have sounded like "China Grove," but it was still undeniably the Doobie Brothers.
 But there's little of the band's distinctive personality on display on Brotherhood.
 The single "Dangerous" begins with an acoustic rave-up that shows off their country blues roots, and "This Train I'm On" and "Rollin' On" -- two of the album's last three tracks -- echo past glories.

-But the majority of the songs lack the sense of, well, brotherhood that graced the Doobies' definitive recordings.
+Still, the majority of the songs lack the sense of, well, brotherhood that graced the Doobies' definitive recordings.
 It's a very professional-sounding album, but the production is outdated by roughly a year.
 By early-1991, rock radio was embracing alternative music -- R.E.M.'s Out of Time had been released a month earlier and was tearing up the charts -- leaving less room for heritage acts like the Doobie Brothers.
 It didn't help that "Dangerous" was associated with Stone Cold, the flop biker movie that marked the acting debut of Brian Bosworth, who had recently retired from professional football after becoming one of the biggest draft busts in NFL history.

 Brotherhood peaked at No. 82, the band's worst showing since its 1971 self-titled debut album.
 The Doobie Brothers were subsequently dropped by their record company and wouldn't release another record until 2000's Sibling Rivalry.